Synchronisation Channel

 Note

-If a user is not proposed in the table, it means that you first have to connect him/her to the project
+If a user is not listed in the table, it means that you must first connect them to the project

 Status

-The status is a bunch of information on links, to know when was the last run, the duration, and showing the possible errors encountered in the process.
+The status shows informations on links to know when the last run happened as well as its duration.
+It also shows any possible errors encountered in the process.

 {